-A few patients have experienced the following side effects whilst taking Vexazone:
+A few patients have experienced the following side effects whilst taking AURO-PIOGLITAZONE:

-- hypoglycaemia (low blood sugar).
-This occurs more often when Vexazone is taken with a sulfonylurea or insulin - shortness of breath when at rest or after minimal physical activity with swelling of the legs, feet and hands, rapid increase in weight - a small increase in weight - heart failure which may show as localised swelling of the ankles, feet and hands (oedema) and/or fluid in the lungs (pulmonary oedema).
-This has been reported in clinical trials mainly in patients who are taking Vexazone in combination with insulin - increased risk of fracture in women - macular oedema (an eye disorder that can affect vision) - altered or impaired liver function.
+- a small increase in weight - low blood sugar levels (hypoglycaemia).
+This occurs more often when AURO-PIOGLITAZONE is taken with a sulfonylurea or insulin - heart failure which may show as localised swelling of the ankles, feet and hands (oedema) and/or fluid in the lungs (pulmonary oedema).
+This has been reported in clinical trials mainly in patients who are taking pioglitazone in combination with insulin - increased risk of fracture in - macular oedema (an eye disorder that can affect vision) - altered or impaired liver function.

-Tell your doctor if you notice any of the following:
+Tell your doctor if you notice any of the following side effects:

-- · weight gain - signs of hypoglycaemia (low blood sugar), which may include sweating, weakness, hunger, dizziness, trembling or shaking, light-headedness, headache, lack of concentration, tearfulness or crying, irritability, numbness around the lips and fingers - eye problems including blurred or double vision.
+- weight gain - signs of hypoglycaemia which may include weakness, trembling or shaking, sweating, lightheadedness, headache, dizziness, lack of concentration, tearfulness or crying, irritability, hunger, numbness around the lips and fingers eye problems including blurred or double vision.